kimbente/ice_thickness/README.md

 # ToDo:
 - domain-informed noise level
+- std to count ratio: standard error

 ## Why do we model ice thickness and not the bed elevation?
-- Hypothesis: Ice thickness distribution is smoother in space and thus easier to model with the choosen methods.
+- Hypothesis: Ice thickness distribution is smoother in space and thus easier to model with the choosen methods (GPs/kriging/kernel methods are naturally better at modelling smooth distributions.)
 - Test this hypothesis with
     - Look at std
     - Fit simple GP model and interpret